sst/sst/www/docs/constructs/EventBus.md

 _Type_ : `{ [key: string]: EventBusCdkRuleProps }`, _defaults to_ `{}`

 The rules for this EventBus.
-Takes an associative array, with the key being the rule as a string and the value is the [`EventBusCdkRuleProps`](#eventbuscdkruleprops).
+Takes an associative array, where the `key` is a name to identify the rule and the value is the [`EventBusCdkRuleProps`](#eventbuscdkruleprops).

 ### eventBridgeEventBus?

 _Type_ : `cdk.aws-events.EventBusProps | cdk.aws-events.EventBus`

-Pass in a [`cdk.aws-events.EventBus`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-events.EventBus.html) value to override the default settings this construct uses to create the CDK `HttpApi` internally.
+Pass in a [`cdk.aws-events.EventBus`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-events.EventBus.html) value to override the default settings this construct uses to create the CDK `EventBus` internally.

 Or, pass in an instance of the CDK [`cdk.aws-events.EventBus`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-events.EventBus.html).
-SST will use the provided CDK `HttpApi` instead of creating one internally.
+SST will use the provided CDK `EventBus` instead of creating one internally.

 ### defaultFunctionProps?

 _Type_ : [`FunctionProps`](Function.md#functionprops), _defaults to_ `{}`

-The default function props to be applied to all the Lambda functions in the API.
-If the `function` is specified for a route, these default values are overridden.
-Except for the `environment`, the `layers`, and the `permissions` properties, that will be merged.
+The default function props to be applied to all the Lambda functions in the targets.
+If the `function` is specified for a target, these default values are overridden.
+Except for the `environment`, the `layers`, and the `permissions` properties, these will be merged.

 ## EventBusFunctionTargetProps